-Organisations are encouraged to consider how they can achieve diversity and inclusion in their workforces, including pathways for employment of Aboriginal peoples, support for the employment of CALD populations, support for female apprentices in nontraditional trades, and by providing an accessible workplace.
+Organisations are encouraged to consider how they can achieve diversity and inclusion in their workforce, including pathways for employment of Aboriginal peoples, support for the employment of culturally and linguistically diverse populations, support for women in trades, and by providing an accessible workplace.
 Recruitment assistance is available through various programs.
 Links to further information can be found at Appendix A.